45 2500x1563

 This Sporting Planet: Creating a Global Digital Network

-We conceptualised This Sporting Planet (TSP) as a multi-platform digital network.
-The editorial framework was simple: If I had the budget to travel the world watching sport, where would I go this week?
+We built TSP as a multi-platform digital network.
+The editorial idea was simple: if I had the budget to travel the world watching sport, where would I go this week?
+To make it authentic, we rejected the London Studio model and used our network to bring regional voices to the screen.
+If we cover a cricket tour in India, we use an Indian host.

 Sam Leadsom